qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

    * - **Small angle fixed layer**
      - ``OUTPUT``
      - [same as input]
-     - Output layer with the geometry fix applied to the input features The layer contains the same fields as in the input layer.
+     - Output layer with the geometry fix applied to the input features.
+       The layer contains the same fields as in the input layer.

 Python code